pablopunk/dot/README.md

     └── personal/
         └── init.lua

-$ nos          # Link all dotfiles and install dependencies
+$ dot          # Link all dotfiles and install dependencies
-$ nos neovim   # Only process the 'neovim' module
+$ dot neovim   # Only process the 'neovim' module
-$ nos work     # Only process the 'work' profile
+$ dot work     # Only process the 'work' profile
 ```

 ## Usage